Spread the love

 To the east in the Caribbean Sea, the second-longest barrier reef in the world flanks much of the 386 kilometres of predominantly marshy coastline.
 The Belize Barrier Reef, dotted with hundreds of cays, is home to a large diversity of marine life.

 This alluring underwater world is undoubtedly the top attraction in Belize.
 Snorkellers swim through translucent seas, marvelling at a kaleidoscope of coral, fish and turtles; divers go deeper, investigating underwater caves and the world-renowned Blue Hole.
+You can even go swimming with sharks in Belize.

 But Belize is also a country with a rich variety of flora and fauna.
 It has more than 5,000 species of plants, and hundreds of species of animals, including armadillos, snakes and monkeys.
 Between December and May, migrating birds flock to the lagoons, rivers and swamps of the massive Crooked Tree Wildlife Sanctuary.
 The beautiful Mayflower Bocawina National Park consists of dense jungle, mountains, waterfalls, walking trails, swimming holes and small Maya sites.